kyuheejang/MNIST-Project/README.md

 # MNIST-Project

 Using MNIST Data set project.
+Made Date: 2017.06
+Used Language:Python, Android
+Used Library:Flask, Tensorflow
 -
 This project consists of server using MNIST data set and client (smart pad of Android operating system).
 The server was created using tensorflow and flask.